HazyResearch/ThunderKittens/README.md

 3. Loads and stores.
 Hide latencies with asynchronous copies and address generation with TMA.
 4. Distributed Shared Memory.
 L2 is _so_ last year.

-*Example: A Simple Atention Kernel*
+*Example: A Simple Attention Kernel*

 Here’s an example of what a simple FlashAttention-2 kernel for an RTX 4090 looks like written in ThunderKittens.